Greg Landry

-Gregory Paul Landry (born December 18, 1946) is an American former professional football player who was a quarterback in the National Football League (NFL) from 1968 to 1981, and again in 1984.
-He played for the Detroit Lions, Baltimore Colts and Chicago Bears.
-He played college football at Massachusetts from 1965–1967.
+Gregory Paul Landry (December 18, 1946 – October 4, 2024) was an American professional football player who was a quarterback in the National Football League (NFL) and United States Football League (USFL) from 1968 to 1984.
+He played college football for the UMass Minutemen from 1965 to 1967 and was selected in the first round of the 1968 NFL draft with the 11th overall pick.
+Landry played in the NFL for the Detroit Lions, Baltimore Colts and Chicago Bears.
 He became an assistant coach after his playing career.
+Landry is considered a forerunner of the dual threat quarterback.